Title

 • Health care professional identifier

-• Unique Health care professional number, RFA assigned
+• Encrypted unique health care professional number, RFA-assigned

 • Health care facility identifier

-• Unique Health care facility number, RFA assigned
+• Encrypted unique health care facility number, RFA-assigned

-2. Emergency Department Visits and Facilities Reporting Observation Services Restricted Data Elements
+2. Emergency Department and Observation Visit Restricted Data Elements

 • Admission date